 The Amazon rain forest in Brazil was an ideal climate for rubber tree growth, and for Henry the inexpensive cost of land would seal the deal.
 The Brazilians weren’t keen to sell mass acreage to a foreigner, however, so a deal was struck that the Brazilian government would receive nine percent of profits generated from the plant.

-In exchange for this the Brazilian government agreed to sell Ford 2.5 million acres of land along the banks of the Rio Tapajos in the Amazon.
-As an incentive, Brazil even offered regional expert Mr. Villares to assist Mr. Ford with choosing a specific location.
+As an added incentive, Brazil even offered regional expert Mr. Villares to assist Mr. Ford with choosing a specific location.

 In 1927 a deal was struck and the ground-breaking began.

 Henry Ford wanted to establish a utopia in the Amazon.
 The location was remote but he wanted his workers to have every amenity available.
 He had a concept for an Americanized town with every luxury workers could dream of but did not have.
 Ford built nice new tract housing for the workers, a pool, tennis courts, and even a golf course.
 He also built a hospital, library, and hotel.
 As the town grew, bakeries, butchers, and restaurants were established.

 The major incentive for workers was the wages.
 They were offered 37 cents a day, nearly twice the typical wages of the time.
 This would attract a vast workforce quickly; at its peak in 1930, Fordlândia had nearly 10,000 residents.

 Unfortunately Mr. Ford failed to consult with botanists or geologists when he planned the town.
 The land he purchased was rocky terrain on the side of a mountain and the rubber trees were not growing.